-All staff should be alert to the well-being of pupils and to signs of abuse, and should engage with these signs, as appropriate, to determine whether they are caused by peer-on-peer abuse.
+All staff should be alert to the well-being of pupils and to signs of abuse, and should engage with these signs, as appropriate, to determine whether they are caused by child-on-child abuse.
 However, staff should be mindful of the fact that the way(s) in which children will disclose or present with behaviour(s) as a result of their experiences will differ.

-Signs that a child may be suffering from peer-on-peer abuse can also overlap with those indicating other types of abuse and can include:
+Signs that a child may be suffering from child on-child abuse can also overlap with those indicating other types of abuse and can include:

-• failing to attend school, disengaging from classes or struggling to carry out school related tasks to the standard ordinarily expected
+\cdot failing to attend school, disengaging from classes or struggling to carry out school related tasks to the standard ordinarily expected

+· physical injuries

-- physical injuries - experiencing difficulties with mental health and/or emotional wellbeing
+\cdot experiencing difficulties with mental health and/or emotional wellbeing

-• becoming withdrawn and/or shy; experiencing headaches, stomach aches, anxiety and/or panic attacks suffering from nightmares or lack of sleep or sleeping too much
+\cdot becoming withdrawn and/or shy; experiencing headaches, stomach aches, anxiety and/or panic attacks suffering from nightmares or lack of sleep or sleeping too much

-- broader changes in behaviour including alcohol or substance misuse - changes in appearance and/or starting to act in a way that is not appropriate for the child's age - abusive behaviour towards others.
+- \cdot broader changes in behaviour including alcohol or substance misuse - \cdot changes in appearance and/or starting to act in a way that is not appropriate for the child's age - \cdot abusive behaviour towards others.
 Abuse affects children very differently.